 Safety tips to avoid work-related injuries in the office

 The office presents various hazards that differ from other lines of work.
-According to data from the Bureau of Labor Statistics over 80,000 office and administrative workers suffer on the job injuries each year and a majority could have been prevented if the proper steps and modifications were taken.
-The leading types of disabling accidents that occur within the office are the result of falls, strains, and over-exertion, falling objects, striking against objects, and being caught in or between objects.
+According to data from the Bureau of Labor Statistics over 80,000 office and administrative workers suffer on-the-job injuries each year and a majority could have been prevented if the proper steps and modifications were taken.
+The leading types of disabling accidents that occur within the office are the result of falls, strains, over-exertion, falling objects, striking against objects, and being caught in or between objects.
 Here are the top 5 office hazards and how to prevent them.

 Slips, Trips, and Falls